OYDVATTeam/OYDVAT/README.md

 # How to use
 1. Download the version at Releases section, the latest prerelease
 2. Make sure Python is installed.
+3. Extract the archive
-3. Run the script
+4. Run the script
-4. It will start protecting you in Microsoft Edge
+5. It will start protecting you in Microsoft Edge